qd-seg/quickdraw/doc/SETUP.md

 This will upload the model to Artifact Registry in the repository determined by `service_configuration.json`.
 If a repository of the given name does not exist, one will be created.

-Or, if you want to build the image from the `multiorgan-segmentation-model` branch, navigate into a directory _*outside*_ of this project's root directory and run the following set of commands.
+Or, if you want to build the image from the [`multiorgan-segmentation-model`](https://github.com/qd-seg/multiorgan-segmentation-model) repository, navigate into a directory
+_*outside*_ of this project's root directory and run the following set of commands.

 ```